karoliskoncevicius/r_notes/README.md

 -1+0i / 0       # NaN+NaNi
 ```

-If a value is missing operator will determine whether result can be known:
+If a value is missing operator will determine whether the result can be known:

 ```r
 1^NA            # 1